VaibhawVerma/restaurant-inventory-management-system/README.md

-# Restaurant Inventory & Management System
+# Restaurant BI & Inventory System

 A comprehensive, multi-user desktop application designed to manage a restaurant's core operations, from inventory and recipe management to point-of-sale and business analytics.
 This system provides a robust backend powered by MySQL and an intuitive graphical user interface built with Python.